Meet Our Board

 Dawn Mott Open Signal Board Member | Operations Manager, Northwest Housing Alternatives

-She credits storytelling and volunteering within her community as a key factor to her mental health.
-She firmly believes that everyone has a story to tell.
+Dawn is a Janelle-of-all trades who credits storytelling, volunteering, and her dog, Mustard, as key factors to her mental health.
+Dawn firmly believes that everyone has a story to tell.

 Vega Tom Open Signal Board Treasurer | Partner & Consulting CFO, CFO Selections